Why Therapy Directories Fail You

 Why virtual therapy makes sense for Toronto: The average Toronto commute is 34 minutes each way.
 That's over an hour of travel time for a 50-minute session.
 Virtual therapy gives you that time back.
 You can attend during a lunch break, right after work, or from home in the evening—without the stress of rushing across the city.

-Research consistently shows that virtual therapy is just as effective as in-person for most concerns, including anxiety, depression, and workplace stress.
+Research consistently shows that online therapy is just as effective as in-person for most concerns, including anxiety, depression, and workplace stress.
 You get the same quality care, just without the logistical headaches.
+Learn more about how virtual therapy works in Ontario.

 Other Options to Consider